Welcome to America!

 1. Create your account and check eligibility.

-3. Your application is sent to USCIS as soon as possible.
+3. Your application is sent to USCIS by the very moment applications are accepted.

 4. Status updates are shown in your account.